unexpectedpanda/retool/readme.md

 As such, rereleases are currently marked as clones.

 # Clonerel
-A small tool to help more easily visualize parent/clone relationships, to track down titles that haven't been assigned parents yet.
+A small tool that helps you more easily visualize parent/clone relationships, to track down titles that haven't been assigned parents yet.
 Exports an Excel file.

 ## Installation